Updated : Fri, October 21, 2022 @ 10:24 AM

 - Excitation and emission filters – are carefully engineered to selectively detect the desired dye to the exclusion of adjacent fluorophores.
 With most organic fluorophores, the maximal emission wavelength is typically around 20 nm from the λmax.
 The diagram below is a representation demonstrating that qPCR machines have a limited range through which each filter collects fluorescence.
 It is essential that the reporter dye be aligned with one filter set of the machine.

-Assay performance is different than dye performance.
+Assay performance is different from dye performance.
 When considering the variables affecting assay performance and its diagnosis when things go amiss, the failure may not necessarily relate to the dye or even the probe but rather other elements in the ensemble, such as primers, enzymes or inhibitors that were unanticipated.
+If you are looking for ways to troubleshoot unexpected results from your qPCR assays, you may like to read this article: 8 qPCR amplification plot questions answered.